 WIOA authorizes "career services" for adults and dislocated workers, rather than "core" and "intensive" services, as authorized formerly by WIA.
 There are three types of "career services": basic career services, individualized career services, and follow-up services.
 These services can be provided in any order; there is no sequence requirement for these services.
 Career services under this approach provide local areas and service providers with flexibility to target services provision to the needs of each customer inclusive of those with multiple barriers to employment.
-In an effort to reach community members with multiple barriers, outreach is conducted to local and nearby correction facilities, Metropolitan Detention Center, CYFD reintegration services, Fathers Building Futures, Pueblos within the region, Healthcare for the Homeless, Veterans Integration Center, Diersen Charities, State Probation and Parole (ex-offenders), Roadrunner Foodbank, The Rock, TANF (Career Link), Lutheran Family Services, Catholic Charities, and Crossroads Services geared toward women (pregnant, substance abuse, and/or incarceration).
-The Dislocated Worker population is also targeted through Department of Workforce Solution's UI Bureau.
+In an effort to reach community members with multiple barriers, outreach is conducted to local and nearby correction facilities, Metropolitan Detention Center, CYFD reintegration services, Fathers Building Futures, Pueblos within the region, Healthcare for the Homeless, Veterans Integration Center, Diersen Charities, State Probation and Parole, Federal Probation and Parole, Gorden Bernell Charter School, Goodwill, Roadrunner Foodbank, The Rock, TANF (Career Link), Lutheran Family Services, Catholic Charities, and Crossroads Services geared toward women (pregnant, substance abuse, and/or incarceration).
+The Dislocated Worker population is also targeted through Department of Workforce Solution's UI Bureau and Reemployment Services.
 The three categories of career services offered are defined as follows: